OUR BOARD & TEAM

 Michael Siddle is Chairman of Ramsay Health Care and a founding director.
 He joined the company in

-Michael Traill AM
+Michael Traill AM (Chairman)

 Michael is a social purpose and business chair and director.
 His current board roles are as Chair of Goodstart Early Learning, the SVA Social Impact Fund, and Assetic.
 He is also a director of Sunsuper, MH Carnegie & Co, Australian Schools Plus, Australian Philanthropic Services and the National Museum of Australia.